-\item \textbf{Cross-file Context:} Extracting cross-file contexts is an open problem in repo-level code completion.
-Following previous works \cite{CoCoMIC, RepoCoder, GraphCoder}, we adopt two mainstream strategies for extracting cross-file context: \begin{enumerate}[leftmargin=*] \item \textbf{Dependency-based Strategy.} The motivation is that imported files often contain elements used by the current file, such as functions.
-Thus, based on the dependency graphs built in Stage 3, we extract external files imported by the current file as cross-file contexts.
+\item \textit{Cross-file context:} Extracting cross-file contexts is an open problem in repo-level code completion.
+Following previous works \cite{CoCoMIC, RepoCoder, GraphCoder}, we adopt two mainstream strategies for extracting cross-file context: \begin{enumerate}[leftmargin=*] \item \textit{Dependency-based strategy.} The motivation is that imported files often contain elements used by the current file, such as functions.
+Thus, based on the dependency graphs built in Stage 3, we extract external files imported by the current file as cross-file context.

-\item \textbf{Retrieval-based Strategy.} The core idea of this strategy is to retrieve similar code snippets across the repository as cross-file contexts.
-Following previous works \cite{RepoCoder,GraphCoder}, we divide the entire repository into multiple code snippets by splitting it into fixed-size windows of 20 lines.
+\item \textit{Retrieval-based strategy.} The idea of this strategy is to retrieve similar code snippets across the repository as cross-file context.
+Following previous works \cite{RepoCoder,GraphCoder}, we divide the entire repository into multiple code snippets by splitting it into code snippets of fixed size.
+The size is empirically set to 20 lines according to previous works \cite{RepoCoder,GraphCoder}.
 These code snippets form a retrieval corpus.
 From the end of the in-file prefix, we extract a code snippet that serves as the query.
 We then calculate the Jaccard similarity between the query and each snippet in the retrieval corpus at the token level, ranking the snippets based on similarity.
-The top 10 most similar code snippets are selected as cross-file contexts. \end{enumerate} \end{itemize}
+Following previous work \cite{RepoCoder}, we select the top 10 most similar code snippets as cross-file contexts. \end{enumerate} \end{itemize}